pdrm83/sent2vec/README.md

 # dist_1: 0.043, dist_2: 0.192
 ```

-If you want to use a word2vec approach instead, you must pass the argument `model` and valid path to the the model weights `pretrained_vectors_path`.
-Under the hood the sentences will be splitted into lists of words the `sent2words` method from the `Splitter` class.
-Is it possible to customize the list of stop-words by adding or
-removing to/from the default list.
-Two additional arguments (both lists) must be passed in this case: `remove_stop_words` and `add_stop_words`.
+If you want to use a word2vec approach instead, you must pass a valid path to the model weights.
+Under the hood the sentences will be splitted into lists of words using the `sent2words` method from the `Splitter` class.
+It is possible to customize the list of stop-words by adding or removing to/from the default list.
+Two additional arguments (both lists) must be passed when the vectorizer's method .run is called: `remove_stop_words` and `add_stop_words`.

-When you extract the most important words in sentences, by default `Vectorizer` computes the sentence embeddings using the average of vectors corresponding to the remaining words.
+NOTE: When you extract the most important words in sentences, by default `Vectorizer` computes the sentence embeddings using the average of vectors corresponding to the remaining words.

 ```python
 from sent2vec.vectorizer import Vectorizer